www.xlr8yourmac.com

 Posted: June 4, 2007

-(Note: Per comments on the 2008 Mac Pro reports page (now updated with photos), the new models use rubber rings on the drive sled screws and springs in the rails to help dampen vibrations/noise.
-The article below is from Oliver's original model Mac Pro - in late Jan 2008 he sent a Mac Pro 2008: Guide to optical bay hard drive installation.-Mike)
+(Note: Per comments on the 2008 Mac Pro reports page, the new models use rubber rings on the drive sled screws and springs in the rails to help dampen vibrations/noise.
+The article below is from Oliver's original model Mac Pro - in late Jan 2008 he sent a Mac Pro 2008: Guide to optical bay hard drive installation.)

 So I eventually moved the Raptor into the lower of the optical drive bays, and mounted it using some 3.5"-drive to 5.25"-bay "silent" adapters, where the drive is fixed by rubber elements (see picture).
 The Raptor still has an old style (molex) power connector, so I was able to use the power molex plug provided for a lower bay optical drive.
 Then I used a SATA data cable to hook the drive to one of the spare SATA connectors on the motherboard.